Pratham-analyst/sql-bank-analysis/README.md

 ## Key findings
 - Salary deposits were the largest inflow category
-- [Add one more finding here based on your Query 2 results - which customer had the highest balance?]

 ## Files
 - queries.sql - all SQL queries used in this analysis